Last updated in March 2017

-As a member of the Organization for Security and Co-operation in Europe’s (OSCE) Minsk Group, Germany supports the Minsk Group Co-Chairs’ efforts to negotiate in the Nagorno-Karabach conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
-Germany is encouraging Armenia and Turkey to continue the process of rapprochement, which began in 2009 but is now faltering.
+As a member of the OSCE (Organization for Security and Co-operation in Europe) Minsk Group, Germany supports the Minsk Group Co-Chairs’ efforts to negotiate in the Nagorno-Karabakh conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
+Germany is encouraging Armenia and Turkey to continue the process of rapprochement which began in 2009 but has now stalled.
 Germany supports this process at civil-society level by funding cross-border reconciliation projects.

-In development cooperation, Germany is Armenia’s second most important bilateral donor, after the United States.
-At the intergovernmental negotiations on development cooperation held in September 2014, Germany pledged as much as EUR 109.8 million in Financial Cooperation.
-In addition, in 2014 new funding was made available for regional projects in which Armenia is involved.
-For these projects, a total of up to EUR 21 million is being provided within the framework of technical cooperation and up to a million euros in financial cooperation for regional projects.
+In terms of development cooperation, Germany is the major bilateral donor to Armenia, alongside the United States.
+At the intergovernmental negotiations on development cooperation held in November 2016, Germany pledged up to 54 million euros for financial cooperation.
+In addition, new funding was made available in 2014 for regional projects in which Armenia is involved.
+A total of up to 21 million euros is being provided within the framework of technical cooperation and up to a million euros in financial cooperation for regional projects.

 Since 2010, official German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted exclusively through regional programmes under the Federal Government’s Caucasus Initiative.
-Priority areas of the Caucasus Initiative are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.
+The Caucasus Initiative priorities are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.

-Ongoing German development cooperation projects with Armenia therefore focus on promoting small and medium-sized companies, developing and reforming Armenia’s financial sector, improving energy efficiency, promoting renewable energy and regional power exchange, the sustainable management of natural resources and the establishment of nature conservation areas.
-Efforts to promote democracy and the rule of law focus on creating a functioning independent judiciary by providing expert advice on legislation, jurisprudence and application of the law.
-Other goals are developing democracy at local level and administrative decentralisation, more efficient public finance management and promoting civil-society participation in political decision-making processes.
-In addition, there are projects aimed at modernising water, sanitation and waste-management infrastructure.
+Ongoing German development cooperation projects with Armenia therefore concentrate on supporting small and medium-sized enterprises, developing and reforming the financial sector, improving energy efficiency, promoting renewable energy and regional power exchange, the sustainable management of natural resources and the establishment of nature conservation areas.
+Efforts to promote democracy and the rule of law focus on creating a functioning, independent legal and judicial system by providing expert advice on legislation, jurisprudence and application of the law.
+Other goals are the development of democracy at local level, administrative decentralisation, more efficient public finance management and the promotion of civil-society participation in political decision-making processes.
+In addition, there are projects aimed at modernising the water, sanitation and waste-management infrastructure.

-The micro-projects supported by the German Embassy in Yerevan focus on providing assistance to kindergartens and promoting the participation of people with disabilities in society, as well as further-education and rehabilitation measures in the medical sector.
+The microprojects supported by the German Embassy in Yerevan focus on providing assistance to kindergartens and promoting the participation of people with disabilities in society, as well as on further-education and rehabilitation measures in the medical sector.

 Culture and education

-Armenians mainly derive their sense of identity from their ancient and history-steeped culture.
+Armenians derive their sense of identity in large part from their ancient culture steeped in history.
 Culture is therefore an important factor in bilateral relations.
-The main goal of Germany’s cultural and education policy in Armenia is to promote German as a foreign language at both school and university level.
+The main goal of Germany’s cultural relations and education policy in Armenia is to promote German as a foreign language at both school and university level.

-The German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA) have their own German staff working in Armenia.
-The language learning centre in Yerevan, which commenced operation in early 2012, also includes a German Reading Room and the office of a Goethe Institute Expert Consultant for Teaching German.
-Literary, musical and other events, which are organised in cooperation with the Tbilisi/Georgia-based Goethe Institute that serves Armenia and the German Embassy in Yerevan, are designed to convey a modern and realistic picture of Germany and intensify contacts between those active in the cultural sector on both sides.
+The German Academic Exchange Service (DAAD) and the Federal Office of Administration - Central Agency for Schools Abroad (ZfA) have their own German staff working in Armenia.
+The language centre in Yerevan, which opened in early 2012, also includes a German reading room and the office of a Goethe-Institut consultant for teaching German.
+Literary, musical and other events, which are organised in cooperation with the Goethe-Institut in Tbilisi/Georgia, which serves Armenia, and the German Embassy in Yerevan, are designed to convey a modern and realistic picture of Germany and intensify contacts between those active in the cultural sector in the two countries.